-b.

-Property damage estimated to be valued at or in excess of five hundred one thousand dollars (\$15000.00).

-3. An employee who is subject to a post-accident test must sign a consent form.
+- 1. Employees have the right and are encouraged to report all workplace accidents and injuries promptly and accurately. - 2.
+Each employee involved in an accident will be tested for illegal drugs, prohibited substances, and/or alcohol as soon as possible after the accident, but after any necessary emergency medical attention has been provided.
+Accidents that trigger testing are those that result in; - a Death - b.
+Medical treatment of employee or another individual, other than first-aid; - c.
+Loss of consciousness; or - d.
+Property damage estimated to be valued at or in excess of five hundred dollars (\$500.00). - 3.
+An employee who is subject to a post-accident test must sign a consent form.
 By consenting to testing, the employee acknowledges that s/he is waiving any expectation of privacy between the employer and employee in the information provided related to the drug/alcohol test.
 Must remain readily available for testing.
 An employee who leaves the scene without good reason before the test is administered or who does not make him/herself readily available may be deemed to have refused to be tested, and such refusal shall be treated as a positive test.